This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 Our Verdict

-Tuft & Needle wins for budget-conscious back sleepers seeking firm support, while Casper is better for side sleepers prioritizing zoned comfort and pressure relief.
+Tuft & Needle wins on price-to-performance for back sleepers, while Casper's zoned design is the clear choice for side sleepers willing to pay extra for targeted pressure relief.

 Key Differences